CircleCI-Archived/dockerfile-wizard/README.md

 ### Notes

-- This repository has not been tested with every possible combination of versions/dependencies; you may encounter errors with some legacy versions of various languages/tools
+- This repository has not been tested with every possible permutation of versions/dependencies; you may encounter errors with some combinations of various languages/tools
 - [Feedback/questions/bugs welcome!](https://github.com/CircleCI-Public/dockerfile-wizard/issues)

 ### To-do